domcloud/domcloud/docs/intro/philosophy.md

 Local file access is often underrated in today's cloud computing world.
 The reason you wouldn't see people running PHP inside containers often is because this language is heavily depends with local file operations (e.g. for sessions and file uploads).
 Also, it's the simplest way to cache and store data.
 If you're not choosing to be monolithic then you would have take alternative solutions like Redis or Memcached for cache and S3 storages for file uploads.

-### 2. Incremental CI/CD Build
+### 2. Incremental Build

 If you have particularly large packages depedency, this will help you a lot.
 Unlike standard CI/CD, when you do e.g. `npm install`, the existing `node_modules` will not be cleared, thus speeding up the overall build time.

-### 3. Hot Fixes
+### 3. Simple Hot Fixes

 If you spot a bug in production, you have the option to fix it directly by editing the live server.
 This may risky and inconvenient for large sites.
-But for those who fly solo, it greatly simplifies the process of bug fixing.
+But for those who with little technical human resources, it greatly simplifies the process of bug fixing.
 When things cooling down, one can see the diff and then reapply a proper fix to stream (git) repository.

 ### 4. As close as running locally

-TODO
+We provide a local development environment that's as close as running locally.
+If you or your developer has a familiarity with Linux, practically it should be easy to manage the server.

+## Support

+Currently, DOM Cloud run as a service for community.
+Core developer resources is minimal but we strive to make this platform autonomous and easy to use.
+You welcome to ask in the discussion forum or emails.